 13. Can you clarify terminology about funding in Minnesota?
 Must the organization be based in Minnesota, or can it be outside the state as long as it has programs applicable to Minnesota?

-We anticipate that most of our funding will support Minnesota-based organizations.
-However, we welcome applications from partners outside of Minnesota who are working to support vibrant and equitable communities in our state.
+Most of the Communities program’s funding supports Minnesota-based organizations.
+However, we do review applications from partners outside of Minnesota who are working to support vibrant and equitable communities in our state.
 We recommend contacting a program staff member to discuss your work.